 Bournemouth University has received a TEF Silver award in recognition of our teaching excellence.
 This award is institution-wide, and applies to all undergraduate courses at BU.
-The award, given in June 2017, will remain in place for up to three years.
+The award, given in June 2017, was initially in place for three years, but HEIs have now had their Awards extended to 2021, when a reassessment will take place.

-The UK Government has introduced the Teaching Excellence Framework (TEF) for all higher education institutions in the UK.
+The UK Government has introduced the Teaching Excellence and Student Outcomes Framework (TEF) for all higher education institutions in the UK.
 The framework benchmarks universities across the UK on the basis of a range of measures of teaching excellence.

 The framework recognises teaching excellence, learning environment and student outcomes, with each institution given an award of Gold, Silver or Bronze, based on a set of benchmarked metrics and a written submission.
 The definition of Silver is that the institution is 'delivering high quality teaching, learning and outcomes for its students.
 It consistently exceeds rigorous national quality requirements for UK higher education'.